 In October 2011, Avid Technology, Inc. ("Avid") filed a complaint in the United States District Court for the District of Delaware alleging that Harmonic's Media Grid product infringes two patents held by Avid.
 In June 2012, Avid served a subsequent complaint alleging that Harmonic's Spectrum product infringes one patent held by Avid.
-The complaints seek injunctive relief and damages.
+The complaints seek injunctive relief and unspecified damages.

-On November 14, 2012, FastVDO served a lawsuit on Harmonic, alleging infringement of a patent allegedly essential to the H.264 standard and that Harmonic encoders, transcoders, software and servers that use H.264 infringe their patent.
+In November 2012, FastVDO served a lawsuit on Harmonic, alleging infringement of a patent allegedly essential to the H.264 standard and that Harmonic encoders, transcoders, software and servers that use H.264 infringe their patent.
+The complaint seeks injunctive relief and unspecified damages.

-Harmonic is subject to other litigation incidental to its business that is not believed to be material to the Company.
+We are subject to other litigation incidental to our business that is not believed to be material to us.